eslint/eslint/docs/rules/no-constant-condition.md

-# Disallow use of constant expressions in conditions
+# Disallow use of constant expressions in conditions (no-constant-condition)

 Comparing a literal expression in a condition is usually a typo or development trigger for a specific behavior.